 But this isn't the best view (and the garden is sometimes populated by the homeless and their animals) so don't think you have to stop or you're going to miss something.
 Keep walking and you'll come upon the Basilica of Santa Sabina, Rome's oldest major basilica.
 It's simple inside, it reeks of age, and you can make a reservation to visit the crypt.
 You must step inside though, it's quite different than other more celebrated basilicas.
 To the right of the entrance door you'll see one of the columns from what is presumed to be a remnant of the Temple of Juno that occupied the site before construction of Santa Sabina.
-There's also a mosaic tomb in the floor from the 1300s and a carved cyprus door with biblical scenes thought to have dated from the 5th century inside, you can see them in our slide show to the right.
+There's also a mosaic tomb in the floor from the 1300s and a carved cyprus door with biblical scenes thought to have dated from the 5th century inside.

 When you come out of the Basilica follow the wall out towards the street, pass the interesting fountain that floods the bathtub, and turn left into the walled orange garden.
 A walkway will take you to a romantic view platform with views toward the Vatican and the Capitoline hill.
 Italian youths gather here to smooch around sunset, when the starlings take to the sky by the zillions and all Rome is at your feet.
 Have fun.